-Mount Stuart Trust is a registered charity formed in 1989 by the 6th Marquess of Bute in order to preserve the house, gardens and estate on the Island of Bute.
+Mount Stuart Trust is a registered charity formed in 1989 by the 6th Marquess of Bute to preserve the house, gardens, and estate on the Island of Bute.
 Mount Stuart is considered to be one of Scotland's finest heritage assets and places to visit.

-The grounds of the house are one of Britain's most historic landscapes and over the years the staff have introduced plants from all over the world within the gardens, including exotic and rare species.
+The grounds of the house are one of Britain's most historic landscapes, and over the years the staff has introduced plants from all over the world within the gardens, including exotic and rare species.

 The team’s challenge was to ensure large quantities of labels could be produced to match their exhibits.
 Previously, labels were produced using a mini drill engraver and monochrome scribe labels.

-The problem with such a manual production method was the quality of the finished label being heavily reliant on the accuracy of the user, whilst use of the engraver was physically taxing on team members causing hand cramps and fatigue after prolonged periods of use.
+The problem with such a manual production method was the quality of the finished label being heavily reliant on the accuracy of the user, whilst the use of the engraver was physically taxing on team members, causing hand cramps and fatigue after prolonged periods of use.

 The processing capabilities of the laser ensure that physical strain is no longer an issue and has improved the quality and detail of the labels.

 Mount Stuart Trust also utilize Trotec materials for their plant labels.
 Graham said, "For our exhibit labels we use Trotec's TroLase 3 Ply black and white material, which gives our labels a very professional finished appearance."